DreamOfTheRedChamber/system-design-interviews/messenger.md

 	- Transaction
 		* Redis's MULTI, DISCARD, EXEC and WATCH operations.
 Optimistic lock.
 	- Lua script

+#### Sync history msg from any device
+* Two modes
+	- For multiple devices logging in at the same time, IM server needs to maintain a set of online website.
+	- For offline msgs,
+* Offline msg storage
+	1. User A sends a msg to User B.
+	2. Connection layer receives the msg and sent it to business logic laer
+	3. Business logic layer stores the offline msg
+	4. User B device 1 comes online
+	5. Connection layer update the status code of User B's device online status
+	6. Connection layers ask business layer for offline msgs User B receive
+	7. Business layer looks for offline msgs
+	8. Connection layer push the found offline msgs to User B device.
+* How to store offline msgs
+	- Offline msgs should not be stored together with normal online msgs because
+		* Offline msgs will contain operation instructions which will not be persisted in online cases.
+		* The data model for msg index table is based on two parties.
+The data model for offline msg is based on single unique user.
+		* The offline message only have a certain retention period or upper limit.
+* How to pull offline msgs based on needs
+	1. User A sends a msg to User B.
+	2. IM server changes User B's version number VERSION-LATEST within the version service.
+	3. IM server saves the msg along with its version number VERSION-LATEST.
+	4. User B comes online with its latest version number VERSION-OLD.
+	5. IM server compares the two version numbers VERSION-OLD and VERSION-LATEST.
+	6. IM server obtains the offline msgs for User B.
+	7. IM server pushes the offline msgs to User B.
+* What if the offline storage exceeds the maximum limit
+	- It could goes back to the msg index table

 ### Security
 #### Transmission security